 Ecuador travel blog by Mark Berman -

-I travelled by bus 78kms to Puyo from Tena, it took 2hrs 30mins.
-I generally find in Ecuador for bus travel it takes 3hrs per 100km.
+Twice now in Puyo, first time I travelled by bus 78kms to Puyo from Tena, it takes 2hrs 30mins.
+The second time coming up from Macas (2hrs 45mins).
+Generally you find in Ecuador for bus travel it takes around 3hrs per 100km.
 Puyo is a hot and

 humid jungle town where the temperature ranges from 17-24 degrees, the altitude is 950m above sea level.
-The town has 3 principle rivers, Rios Pastaza,
+The town has 3 principle rivers, Rivers Pastaza,

 Puyo and Bobonaza and a range of native cultures - Kichwa, Andoa, Sapara, Shuar, Achuar, Shiwiar and Waorani.
 In the center of the city there are several